hauks96/poll-api/frontend/README.md

 _Author: Ægir Máni Hauksson, aegir19@ru.is_

-This part of the project is an addon I created to test the frontend.
+This part is an addon I created to display the backend implementation.
+The backend itself is a server hosted by the python module websocket and caleld in django using async websocket receiver.
 # FRONTEND: SETUP AND USAGE

 #### 1. Installing